Shrike0p/Web-Dev/README.md

 CSS and styling: Next.js has built-in support for CSS modules, allowing for scoped and modular CSS styles.
 It also provides support for CSS-in-JS libraries like styled-components and CSS preprocessors like Sass or Less.

-Developer experience: Next.js offers a great development experience with features such as hot module reloading (HMR) for instant code updates, automatic code splitting for optimized performance, and built-in support for TypeScript.
+Next.js offers a great development experience with features such as hot module reloading (HMR) for instant code updates, automatic code splitting for optimized performance, and built-in support for TypeScript.
 Deployment flexibility: Next.js applications can be easily deployed to various hosting options, including traditional servers, cloud platforms like Vercel, and serverless environments.
 Vercel, the company behind Next.js, provides a seamless deployment experience and offers features like serverless functions and edge caching.
 Next.js has gained popularity due to its developer-friendly features, excellent performance optimizations, and its ability to handle complex applications with ease.
 It is widely used for building both static websites and dynamic web applications, providing a solid foundation for React-based projects.